ytisf/theZoo/README.md

 	https://github.com/ytisf/theZoo

 Stuff which are in the making:
+- [V] Fix EULA for proper disclaimer.
 - [ ] More precise searching and indexing including platform and more.
 - [ ] We have about 400 more malwares to map and add
 - [ ] Git update of platform and new malware.
 - [ ] Fix display of search.
+- [ ] Enable support for platform and architecture in indexing.

 If you have any suggestions or malware that you have indexed as in the documentations please send it to us to yuvaln210 [at] your most popular mail server so we can add it for every one's enjoyment.